Automotive industry in Australia: Renault Australia

 Renault (Australia) Pty Ltd was established in the late 1950s to organise the importation and contract assembly of Renault vehicles in Australia.
 In August 1966 Renault Australia purchased the assembly facilities of Continental and General Distributors at Heidelberg in Victoria.
 Models including the Renault 10, 12, 16 and 18 were assembled and the company also entered into an agreement to assemble cars for Peugeot.
 Australian production ended with the closure of the Heidelberg plant in July 1981 with LNC Industries then taking over importation and distribution of Renaults in Australia.
 As of 2012, Renault vehicles are sold in Australia through Vehicle Distributors Australia, a wholly owned subsidiary of Nissan Australia.

 Rootes Australia

 Rootes Australia produced a range of Hillman, Humber, and Singer automobiles in Australia between 1946 and 1965.
 In December 1965, Rootes Australia was merged with Chrysler Australia.

 Toyota Australia

-Toyota Motor Corporation Australia (TMCA), is a subsidiary of Toyota Motor Corporation, which is based in Japan.
-TMCA first began in 1958, TA markets Toyota products and manages motorsport, advertising and business operations for Toyota Motor Corporation in Australia.
+Toyota Australia (TA), is a subsidiary of Toyota.
+TA first began in 1958, TA markets Toyota products and manages motorsport, advertising and business operations for Toyota in Australia.
 TA is also responsible for Lexus vehicles in Australia.

 On 10 February 2014, Toyota announced it would cease manufacturing vehicles and engines in Australia.
 The Altona plant was closed on 3 October 2017, marking the end of locally produced Toyota vehicles in Australia.